Skip to main content

 Location: Warwick, England

-A hot air balloon floats over Warwick Castle in Warwickshire, England.
+A hot air balloon floats over a castle and its manicured grounds.

 • London, England